MartaKliuchnik/hospital-appointment-scheduler/README.md

 Status Code: **401 Unauthorized**

 Description: This status code is used when a user must authenticate themselves to access the requested resource.
 It indicates that authentication is required.

 ```
 {
     "message": "Authentication required."
 }
 ```

 Status Code: **403 Forbidden**

 Description: Only authorized users with the required admin privileges are permitted to delete doctor records.

 ```
 {
-  "error": "Access denied."
+    "message": "Access denied.
+Admin privileges required."
 }
 ```

 Description: The request to update the doctor record cannot be processed because the doctor currently has appointments scheduled.
 To ensure data integrity and avoid disrupting ongoing or future appointments, updates to records associated with existing appointments are prohibited.

 ```
 {
     "message": "This doctor has appointment(s).
 Update is forbidden."
 }
 ```